-If you water is acidic (low pH) you can use a neutralizing filter containing calcite, ground limestone (calcium carbonate) or magnesia (magnesium oxide) to raise your pH levels.
+If your water is acidic (low pH) you can use a neutralizing filter containing calcite, ground limestone (calcium carbonate) or magnesia (magnesium oxide) to raise your pH levels.

 Free Basic Water Testing

 (Hardness, Iron and pH)

 We specifically test for Coliform and E.Coli (a type of coliform) bacteria.
 The presence of either of these bacteria forms in drinking water suggests pathogens may be present.
 Pathogens are bacterium, viruses or other microorganisms that can cause disease.

 If you get a positive result back from the water test you’re going to want to order a well shock.
 This is where we pour bleach into your wellhead and draw it into your home.

 The bleach has to sit for a minimum of 12 hours, the longer the better, with no water use what so ever.
 Once the time has passed, either the homeowner or our service tech will flush the lines until the smell of bleach is gone.

 Two to three weeks after the well shock we suggest you have a secondary bacteria test taken.
 If the test comes up with a second positive result, it’s probably time to look into a UV system.

-There are eighteen common water contaminants, some include Arsenic (can be absorbed though the skin and is commonly found in NW Montana), Fluoride, Copper, Bacteria, Lead, Nitrates, and more.
+There are eighteen common water contaminants, some of which include Arsenic (can be absorbed though the skin and is commonly found in NW Montana), Fluoride, Copper, Bacteria, Lead, Nitrates, and more.